 Red Skull & Crossbones Icon shown by Google Chrome on https:// Pages [Reason and meaning]

-When you visit sites like Gmail and other SSL encrypted sites in Google Chrome while browsing to the pages in that site you may land on a page with red skull,crossbones icon being shown with https being crossed out by Google Chrome next to URL in the address bar that icon does scare you in a meaning that some thing wrong with your system/browser if you are wondering what the skull icon about here is why Google Chrome shows skull and crossbones icon on https sites and its meaning.
+When you visit sites like Gmail and other SSL encrypted sites in Google Chrome, while browsing to the pages in that site, you may land on a page with red skull, crossbones icon being shown with https being crossed out by browser next to URL in the address bar.
+That icon does scare you in a meaning that some thing wrong with your system/browser, if you are wondering what the skull icon about?
+Here is why Google Chrome shows skull and crossbones icon on https sites and its meaning.

-Google redesigned new warning icons to be shown for SSL encrypted pages in Google Chrome and these icons will be shown next to address bar when some resources of pages are not loaded securely, this red skull and crossbones icon is to indicate for that purpose.
+Google redesigned new warning icons to be shown for SSL encrypted pages in Chrome and these icons will be shown next to address bar when some resources of the pages are not loaded securely, this red skull and crossbones icon indicates that meaning.

 Here is brief description of these icons according to Google Chrome help